jaw58307/AuroraScan/README.md

 ## Setting the IDS Playbook
 You can set the IDS playbook for detection by modifying the corresponding configuration files or settings within the application.

+ALSO REMEBER TO RUN .EXE FILE .......Unzip all the rar files ALSO Set the NETWORK INTERFACE ACCORDDDDDD!!!!
+And you may also modify thE IDS PLAYBOOK!!!!!!

 ## Contact Information
 Creator: Jawad Abbasi (jaw58307)
 Email: jaw58307@gmail.com